suffolklibraries/sljekyll/_events/felixstowe-2018-04-07-new-friends-group.md

 breadcrumb: y
 ---

-Anyone interested in joining the new Friends of Felixstowe Library group or finding out how they can get more involved in supporting their library is invited to drop in for a chat.
+Anyone interested in joining the [new Friends of Felixstowe Library group](/news/new-felixstowe-friends-group/) or finding out how they can get more involved in supporting their library is invited to drop in for a chat.

-Further details TBC.
+BBC Radio Suffolk presenter Lesley Dolphin and Mayor of Felixstowe Nick Barber will be helping to launch the group.